ObinnaTerry/twitter_clone/README.md

 Use https://hardhat.org/tutorial for the official documentation on installing Hardhat and Node.js

 ### Run Tests
 The test provides a good coverage of the functions.
+Use:
 ```bash
 npx hardhat test
 ```